interoperable-mobility/principles/README.md

 Released in October 2021 after a collaborative public process, [Mobility Data Interoperability Principles](http:interoperablemobility.org) create an industry-agreed upon vision, definition and direction for achieving interoperability with clear roles and responsibilities.
 The Principles were collaboratively developed and refined over Summer and Fall of 2021 by dozens of public and private organizations and researchers through a public review process.

-Over thirty public and private signatories have committed to implementing the Principles.
+Over 60 public and private signatories have committed to implementing the Principles.
 Organizations who are interested in publicly committing to the Principles and their faithful implementation can submit the form found at: [Mobility Data Interoperability Principles](http://interoperablemobility.org).

 ## Attribution